-- The statement of financial position shall include line items that present the following amounts:
+- As a minimum, the statement of financial position shall include line items that present the following amounts:

 - (a) property, plant and equipment;

 - (b) investment property;

 - (c) intangible assets;

 - (d) financial assets (excluding amounts shown under (e), (h) and (i));

 - (e) investments accounted for using the equity method;

-- (f) biological assets within the scope of LKAS 41 Agriculture;
+- (f) biological assets;

 - (g) inventories;

 - (h) trade and other receivables;

 - (i) cash and cash equivalents;

-- (j) the total of assets classified as held for sale and assets included in disposal groups classified as held for sale in accordance with SLFRS 5 Non-current Assets Held for Sale and Discontinued Operations; - (k) trade and other payables; - (l) provisions; - (m) financial liabilities (excluding amounts shown under (k) and (l)); - (n) liabilities and assets for current tax, as defined in LKAS 12 Income Taxes: - (o) deferred tax liabilities and deferred tax assets, as defined in LKAS 12; - (p) liabilities included in disposal groups classified as held for sale in accordance with SLFRS 5; - (q) non-controlling interests, presented within equity; and - (r) issued capital and reserves attributable to owners of the parent. - An entity shall present additional line items (including by disaggregating the line items listed in paragraph 54), headings and subtotals in the statement of financial position when such presentation is relevant to an understanding of the entity's financial position. - 55A When an entity presents subtotals in accordance with paragraph 55, those subtotals shall: - (a) be comprised of line items made up of amounts recognised and measured in accordance with SLFRS; - (b) be presented and labelled in a manner that makes the line items that constitute the subtotal clear and understandable; - (c) be consistent from period to period, in accordance with paragraph 45; and - (d) not be displayed with more prominence than the subtotals and totals required in SLFRS for the statement of financial position.

-- When an entity presents current and non-current assets, and current and non-current liabilities, as separate classifications in its statement of financial position, it shall not classify deferred tax assets (liabilities) as current assets (liabilities). - This Standard does not prescribe the order or format in which an entity presents items.
+- (j) the total of assets classified as held for sale and assets included in disposal groups classified as held for sale in accordance with SLFRS 5 Non-current Assets Held for Sale and Discontinued Operations;

+- (k) trade and other payables;

+- (l) provisions;

+- (m) financial liabilities (excluding amounts shown under (k) and (l));

+- (n) liabilities and assets for current tax, as defined in LKAS 12 Income Taxes; - (o) deferred tax liabilities and deferred tax assets, as defined in LKAS 12: - (p) liabilities included in disposal groups classified as held for sale in accordance with SLFRS 5; - (q) non-controlling interests, presented within equity; and - (r) issued capital and reserves attributable to owners of the parent. - An entity shall present additional line items, headings and subtotals in the statement of financial position when such presentation is relevant to an understanding of the entity's financial position. - When an entity presents current and non-current assets, and current and non-current liabilities, as separate classifications in its statement of financial position, it shall not classify deferred tax assets (liabilities) as current assets (liabilities). - 57 This Standard does not prescribe the order or format in which an entity presents items.
 Paragraph 54 simply lists items that are sufficiently different in nature or function to warrant separate presentation in the statement of financial position.

 In addition: - (a) line items are included when the size, nature or function of an item or aggregation of similar items is such that separate presentation is relevant to an understanding of the entity's financial position; and - (b) the descriptions used and the ordering of items or aggregation of similar items may be amended according to the nature of the entity and its transactions, to provide information that is relevant to an understanding of the entity's financial position.
-For example, a financial institution may amend the above descriptions to provide information that is relevant to the operations of a financial institution - An entity makes the judgement about whether to present additional items separately on the basis of an assessment of: - (a) the nature and liquidity of assets; - (b) the function of assets within the entity; and - (c) the amounts, nature and timing of liabilities. - 59 The use of different measurement bases for different classes of assets suggests that their nature or function differs and, therefore, that an entity presents them as separate line items.
+For example, a financial institution may amend the above descriptions to provide information that is relevant to the operations of a financial institution. - An entity makes the judgement about whether to present additional items separately on the basis of an assessment of: - (a) the nature and liquidity of assets;

+- (b) the function of assets within the entity; and - (c) the amounts, nature and timing of liabilities. - 59 The use of different measurement bases for different classes of assets suggests that their nature or function differs and, therefore, that an entity presents them as separate line items.
 For example, different classes of property, plant and equipment can be carried at cost or at revalued amounts in accordance with LKAS 16.